niallpaterson/quine-quotes-api/README.md

 # 👴🏻 Quine quotes API

-An API for managing quotations from the logician and philosopher [Willard Van Orman Quine](https://en.wikipedia.org/wiki/Willard_Van_Orman_Quine).
+An HTTPS API for managing quotations from the logician and philosopher [Willard Van Orman Quine](https://en.wikipedia.org/wiki/Willard_Van_Orman_Quine).
 The API does not [print its own source code](https://en.wikipedia.org/wiki/Quine_(computing)).

 ## About